 Dr. Terry Holliday

-Dr. Terry Holliday is a Senior Advisor in the Education Practice of RIDGE-LANE LP.
+Dr. Terry Holliday is a Venture Partner in the Education Practice of RIDGE-LANE LP.

 Dr. Holliday has 40 years of classroom teaching and education leadership in district, state and national roles.
 Most recently, Dr. Holliday served as the fifth Commissioner of the Kentucky Department of Education, where he created innovative programs, led high student performance and brought national recognition to the state for its education improvement efforts.